quiMkonG/semi2-scav/README.md

 All exercises are implemented in "s2.py", a deeper explanation on how it works can be found in the end of this file.

+Note: see that the path in the screenshots does not correspond to the folder of this repository.
+This is because with the initial repository I had created I had some storage issues and could not upload it, so finally I decided to create a new one which is actually a copy of the initial one.

 EXERCISE 1)

 Corresponding files: ex1.png